laras126/simple-sassy-starter/README.md

 2. Type `compass watch` and press Enter.
 3. More exciting!
 You should see something like this `>>> Compass is watching for changes.
 Press Ctrl-C to Stop.`

-###What are all of these files?!
+###About These Files

-I know, right?
+Omg there are so many!
+WTF?!
 Why can't I just write everything in style.css like I used to?

-Well, let me tell you, the power of Sass lies in _partials_ (IMO).
+Take it from me, the power of Sass lies in _partials_.
 A partial is a baby Sass file that starts with an underscore and is included in the main stylesheet.
 You know how your stylesheets before got to be, like, 1,500 lines long?
 Partials are a way to separate out that code into sections, and encourage you to write more reusable and ["modular"](http://en.wikipedia.org/wiki/Modular_design) (hello, buzzword) code.

 Hopefully that makes a little bit of sense.
 I've separated everything out like this: